 In my favourite animal pictures the animals appear to be staring out of the image and can hold your gaze (yes you the viewer), like this ring tailed lemur.
-I think the most successful staring animals will hypnotise you and drag you into their world!
+Staring animals want to hypnotise you and beckon you into their world!

 These triangle pattern paintings are the result of many layers of paint.
 I found in the process that each time I added a new colour, it didn’t sit well with one of the colours next to it.
 It became a game to keep changing the colours until it worked for me.

 I’m very chuffed to say that my Colour Cubes T-shirt has been included in Etsy’s Spring Lookbook for 2012.
 I’ve had a good look through the whole book and there are some lovely fresh things to buy.

 - natural wood cufflinks by Stair Lodge Supplies on page 54

 - I particularly love this little fox toddler dress by wildthingsdresses on page 65

 - Get Kettle On postcard by Amy Walters page 91

 - mauve leather feather chain by Pagan Poetry shop on page 124

 - upcycled jumper floor cushion by little miss loolies on page 139